 Regular class attendance and participation are significant factors that help to promote success in college.
 Students are expected to attend all class meetings of all courses for which they are registered.
 In this class, attendance and participation at each session will be essential for succeeding in the course.
-You will be expected to sign a class role in each class period to record your participation.
-THERE WILL BE AN ATTENDANCE POLICY IN THIS COURSE AND ENFORCED PRIOR TO MARCH 8, 2023.
-PRIOR TO MARCH 8, 2023, YOU WILL BE ALLOWED 4 ABSENCES (EXCUSED OR UNEXCUSED).
-YOU WILL BE WITH-DRAWN AFTER YOUR 5TH ABSENCE IN THIS COURSE IF IT OCCURS BEFORE MARCH 8, 2023 (EXCUSED OR UNEXCUSED) AND YOU WILL RECEIVE A GRADE OF "W".
 As a college student, you must accept the responsibility to acquire the information you will need to become successful in your chosen career.